 Administering Medication to Students

-The administration of prescribed medication to a student during school hours shall be permitted only when the medication is necessary to allow the student to attend school, failure to take such medicine would jeopardize the health of the student, or where it is done pursuant to law requiring accommodation to a student's special medical needs (e.g., Section 504 of the Rehabilitation Act of 1973).
+The administration of prescribed medication to a student during school hours will be permitted only when the medication is necessary to allow the student to attend school, failure to take such medicine would jeopardize the health of the student, or when it is done pursuant to law requiring accommodation to a student's special medical needs (e.g., Section 504 of the Rehabilitation Act of 1973).
 "Medication" will include all medicines prescribed by a physician or other authorized healthcare medical provider.

-The procedures to be followed for the administration of medication are dependent upon the status of the student as “nurse dependent,” “supervised” or “independent.”
+The procedures to be followed for the administration of medication are dependent upon the status of the student as “nurse dependent,” “supervised,” or “independent.”
 A “nurse dependent” student requires the assistance of a licensed health professional to administer medication; a “supervised student” may self-administer medication under the supervision of licensed health professional or trained unlicensed school personnel, such as a teacher, principal or other staff member; an “independent student” with the appropriate provider orders and attestation and written parent/guardian consent, may carry and self-administer their medication to prevent negative health consequences.

 Before any medication may be administered to any student during school hours, the District requires: